r4jibooqis/r4jibooqis/README.md

 - 👋 Hi, I’m Raji Booqis
-- 👀 I’m interested in AI development and Full stack development
+- 👀 I’m interested in Full stack development
-- 🌱 I’m currently learning Machine learning and React
+- 🌱 I’m currently learning React and NextJs

 <!---
 r4jibooqis/r4jibooqis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.